jermspeaks/christmas-adventure/sections/section-18.md

 You looked at the archway, at the fading carvings, at the way the world around it felt so empty. *This is it.
 This is what we came to find.
 But how do we fix it?
 How do we release the magic?*

-The Memory Keeper's light flickered.
+The Keepsake Keeper's light flickered.
 "The vault can only be opened by someone with genuine Christmas spirit," it said.
 "Joy, wonder, the desire to give rather than take.
 That's why you can see it when others can't.
 But opening it... that will require more than just seeing it.
 You'll need to truly understand what Christmas magic means."

 *Great,* you thought. *No pressure.*